sabrinisso/sabrinisso/README.md

 👋 Welcome to my GitHub landing page!

-- 🔭 I’m currently working on leveraging Python and Django to develop data-driven web applications with natural language processing capabilities.
+- 🔭 I’m currently working on leveraging Python and Django to develop data-driven web applications with natural language processing capabilities

-- 🌱 I’m currently learning more about machine learning algorithms and techniques to further enhance my data science skills.
+- 🌱 I’m currently learning more about machine learning algorithms and techniques to further enhance my data science skills

-- 👯 I’m looking to collaborate on open-source projects that involve developing applications with Python and Django.
+- 👯 I’m looking to collaborate on open-source projects that involve developing applications with Python and Django

-- 🤔 I’m looking for help with enhancing my knowledge of DevOps and cloud technologies to improve my application deployment process.
+- 🤔 I’m looking for help with enhancing my knowledge of DevOps and cloud technologies to improve my application deployment process

-- 💬 Ask me about my experience working in the tech industry, as well as my journey to becoming a Junior Software Engineer.
+- 💬 Ask me about my experience working in the tech industry, as well as my journey to becoming a Junior Software Engineer

-- 📫 How to reach me: You can reach me via email at valdosh@gmail.com or connect with me on LinkedIn.
+- 📫 How to reach me: You can reach me via email at valdosh@gmail.com or connect with me on LinkedIn

 - 😄 Pronouns: She/Her